druxx1/druxx1/README.md

 <h1 align="center">Hey there 👋, I'm Vitor!</h1>
-<h4 align="center">📊 Data science, Machine Learning and Big Data student<br><br>🚀 My passion for data, being able to manipulate it and generate insights,<br>motivated me to seek learning and development opportunities in the area!</h3>
+<h3 align="center">📊 Data science, Machine Learning and Big Data student</h3>
+<h4 align="center">🚀 My passion for data, being able to manipulate it and generate insights,<br>motivated me to seek learning and development opportunities in the area!</h4>

 ---
 🎓 I’m currently pursuing a **Bachelor's degree in Computer Science at Anhembi Morumbi University**